Bandit Algorithms for Deep Brain Stimulation: Introduction

 \textbf{\textmu C implementations:} We deployed our T3P MAB algorithm on the ESP32-S3 and ESP32-P4 microcontroller units (MCUs) and report power and energy consumption measurements using a high-precision real-time power analyzer.
 Our implementation is further compared against existing commercial DBS devices in terms of power consumption characteristics.
 To our knowledge, this is the first work that deploys an MAB algorithm for DBS in hardware to report power metrics.
 Our work advances the state-of-the-art in personalized medicine by minimizing the need for human intervention in regulating stimulation parameters while also ensuring symptoms suppression, with enough power-efficiency to be suitable for implantable hardware.
 Although MAB algorithms require a convergence time before the patient is stabilized, this duration is small, typically under $2$ minutes as observed in our experiments.

-\textbf{Summary of contributions:} Our work consists of the following: \begin{enumerate} \item We propose our \textbf{T3P MAB} algorithm to explore the possibility of modulating amplitude and frequency for DBS, an approach which has not been explored extensively in literature. \item We compare the T3P MAB algorithm with other MAB approaches, as well as existing deep-RL approaches to show that our algorithm more effectively suppresses the $P_\beta$ biomarker and reduces DBS stimulation energy consumption more than the state-of-the-art deep-RL methods, with remarkable sample efficiency. \item We implement an MAB RL approach in hardware for the first time in the context of DBS and report detailed energy metrics.
+\textbf{Our contributions} are summarized below: \begin{enumerate} \item We propose our \textbf{T3P MAB} algorithm to explore the possibility of modulating amplitude and frequency for DBS, an approach which has not been explored extensively in literature. \item We compare the T3P MAB algorithm with other MAB approaches, as well as existing deep-RL approaches to show that our algorithm more effectively suppresses the $P_\beta$ biomarker and reduces DBS stimulation energy consumption more than the state-of-the-art deep-RL methods, with remarkable sample efficiency. \item We implement an MAB RL approach in hardware for the first time in the context of DBS and report detailed energy metrics.
 We further compare this implementation with both existing deep-RL methods and existing devices for DBS. \end{enumerate}

-\textbf{Organization of the paper:} Our work is contrasted against recent work in \cref{related_work}.
-In \cref{sec:preliminaries}, we introduce the details of the BGT model and discuss a variety of popular MAB algorithms. \cref{sec:methodology} proposes the problem formulation for MAB and the design of the reward function.
-Results are discussed in \cref{sec:experimental_results}, where we compare the MAB algorithms with existing deep RL algorithms in terms of effectiveness and energy efficiency.
-We conclude the paper and discuss future work in \cref{sec:conclusion}.